NaturalIntelligence/fast-xml-parser/README.md

 ```
     var defaultOptions = {
-        attrNamePrefix : "@_",                     //prefix for attributes
+        attributeNamePrefix : "@_",                  //prefix for attributes
         attrNodeName: false,                    //Group attributes in separate node
         textNodeName : "#text",                 //Name for property which will have value of the node in case nested nodes are present, or attributes
         ignoreAttributes : true,                //ignore attributes
-        allowBooleanAttributes : false,         //A tag can have attributes without any value
         ignoreNameSpace : false,                //ignore namespace from the name of a tag and attribute.
 It also removes xmlns attribute
         parseNodeValue : true,                  //convert the value of node to primitive type.
 E.g. "2" -> 2
         parseAttributeValue : false,            //convert the value of attribute to primitive type.
 E.g. "2" -> 2
         trimValues: true,                       //Trim string values of tag and attributes
     };
 ```
 * Parse boolean values as well.
 E.g. `"true"` to `true`
 * You can set pasrer not to *trim* whitespaces from attribute or tag /node value.
 * Tag / node and attribute value is by default HTML decoded.
 However CDATA value will not be decoded.
 * Tag / node value will not be parsed if CDATA presents.
-* Few validation bugs are also fixed
+* Few validation and parsing bugs are also fixed

 Some of my other NPM pojects
  - [stubmatic](https://github.com/NaturalIntelligence/Stubmatic) : A stub server to mock behaviour of HTTP(s) / REST / SOAP services.
 Stubbing redis is on the way.
- - [compare js](https://github.com/NaturalIntelligence/comparejs) : compare the features of JS code, libraries, and NPM repos.
   - [fast-lorem-ipsum](https://github.com/amitguptagwl/fast-lorem-ipsum) : Generate lorem ipsum words, sentences, paragraph very quickly.

 ### TODO
 * P2: validating XML stream data